infobloxopen/cni-infoblox/README-K8S.md

 --prefix-length integer
 	The CIDR prefix length when allocating a subnet from Network Container (default 24)
 ```
-NOTE:WAPI Version should be 2.3 or above
+NOTE: WAPI Version should be 2.3 or above

 How do we install Infoblox CNI Plugin ?